Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Microscopic structure in 2 dimensions

-\item[(a)] Since $V$ is a nonnegative and compactly supported potential, one can define the scattering state $s_{\tilde{R}}$ by a variational principle.
-Theorem C.1 in \cite{lssy} then shows that $s_{\tilde{R}}$ is a nonnegative, spherically symmetric function which is monotone nondecreasing in $|x|$.
-Denote by $D = \text{diam (supp} (V))$.
-It is then easy to see that for $D \leq |x| $ there exists a $I_{\tilde{R}} \in \mathbb{R}$ such that
+Since we assume $V$ to be nonnegative, one can define the scattering state $s_{\tilde{R}}$ by a variational principle.
+Theorem C.1 in \cite{lssy} then implies that $s_{\tilde{R}}$ is a nonnegative, spherically symmetric function in $|y|$.
+It is then easy to verify that for $\text{diam (supp} (V)) \leq |y| $ there exists a number $A\in \mathbb{R}$ such that